Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 If you select ‘One-Time,’ then you can choose ‘Lifetime’ or set an expiration date, which can either be a calendar date or a length of time, such as one month since the person purchased their membership.

 With that done, click on the ‘Price Box’ tab and type in all the information you want to show on your website.
-This includes all of the plan’s benefits, which will help convince people to buy a pay-per-view subscription.
+This includes the plan’s benefits, which will help convince people to buy a pay-per-view subscription.

 You can create multiple membership plans with different settings, such as monthly or yearly passes.
 To create more membership levels, simply follow the same process described above.